ichlubna/lfFocusMaps/README.md

 This repository contains tools for light field rendering using the focus map.
-The implementation was used in *Lightweight All-Focused Light Field Renderingg* paper.
+The implementation was used in *Lightweight All-Focused Light Field Rendering* paper.
 Visit the [research page](https://www.fit.vutbr.cz/~ichlubna/lf) for more details and the dataset.

 # Content
 *src* - contains the source codes for the CUDA-based focus map generator and novel view renderer main application (use *CMakeLists.txt* to build and *-h* argument for correct usage instructions)